Piedmont Piano is pleased to present

 Two Weeks Inside Studio D

 Don’t miss this intimate evening, celebrating the release of Two Weeks Inside Studio D, produced at Fantasy Studios, which features 3 originals by Tammy L. Hall.
 She will also be sharing some of her favorite songs and moments in live and recording performances.
-She will be joined by Ron Belcher (bass), Ruthie Price (drums), and special guest Rhonda Benin (vocals).
+She will be joined by Ron Belcher (bass), Ruthie Price (drums), and special guests Rhonda Benin (vocals) and Kristen Strom (sax).

 $20 General Admission